nicklambourne/slackblocks/README.md

     ]
 }
 ```
-Which can be send as payload to the Slack message API HTTP endpoints.
+Which can be sent as payload to the Slack message API HTTP endpoints.

 Of more practical use is the ability to unpack the objects directly into
 the Python Slack Client to send messages: